 Pickup truck (2.00 hour(s))

-Day 4 Piedras Blancas (1B, 1L, 1D) Participate in various activities in and around the Lopez family farm.
+Day 4 Piedras Blancas (1B, 1L, 1D) Wake up with the sun today and get ready for loads of activities.
 In small groups, make 'dulce' (candy) at the family's traditional 'trapiche' (sugar cane mill).

 Hike one hour to the Granados household and stay the night.
 While there, local guides and members of the family will explain how to make fresh cheese and breads.

-Take a late-day dip in the river, enjoy tasty traditional Tico cooking and head to bed for a well-deserved rest.
+Cool off in the river that flows right by the house with a late-day dip, enjoy tasty traditional Tico cooking, and head to bed for a well-deserved rest.

 Day 5 Piedras Blancas (1B, 1L, 1D) Start the day with a delicious home-cooked breakfast and fortify for the two-hour hike through the rainforest to Los Fonseca’s retreat.
 Enjoy the sights and sounds of the rushing waterfall directly in front of the dining area.
 Watch wildlife and hummingbirds up close.
 Reward yourself homemade chocolate made from cocoa beans collected right from the garden.